 Music Style and Composition 1 and 2

-In both Units of Music Style and Composition students participate in responding to, analysing and creating music.
+In both units of Music Style and Composition you will participate in responding to, analysing and creating music.

 Unit 1 features three styles of music: Soul, West African and Baroque music.
-Students investigate these styles through listening and analysing.
-Every week a different element of music is covered in the Ear Gym where students listen to many and varied styles of music.
-From the sands of the Sahara to the Highlands of Scotland, and from the medieval Gregorian chant to popular styles of today, students listen and respond.
-Students create music throughout the Unit, using ideas and devices explored in the music studied, including creating their own song.
+You will investigate these styles through listening and analysing.
+Every week a different element of music is covered in the Ear Gym, where you listen to many and varied styles of music.
+From the sands of the Sahara to the Highlands of Scotland, and from the medieval Gregorian chant to popular styles of today, you will listen and respond.
+You will also create music throughout the unit, using ideas and devices explored in the music studied, including creating your own song.

 Unit 2 explores music created for works that combine music with another artistic discipline.
 Examples of this are TV program themes, opera, special events, ballet, musical theatre and film.
-Students analyse music for film and theatre with a focus on the works of Howard Shore from Lord of the Rings and Stephen Sondheim.
-In the Ear Gym, students continue to listen to music in a huge range of styles, focusing on the ways in which music elements can be used to create specific moods, and to enhance communication of text, character, or narrative.
-For their creative work, students compose two main pieces of music – one for a film and a song for a stage musical.
+You will analyse music for film and theatre with a focus on the works of Howard Shore from Lord of the Rings and Stephen Sondheim.
+In the Ear Gym, you will continue to listen to music in a huge range of styles, focusing on the ways in which music elements can be used to create specific moods, and to enhance communication of text, character, or narrative.
+For their creative work, you will compose two main pieces of music – one for a film and a song for a stage musical.

 Who is it for?

 This subject is for anyone who loves music, is open to learning more about a broad range of musical styles and would like to develop or explore further their composition of music.

 It is useful for anyone studying a musical instrument and those hoping to go on to tertiary music courses.
 Those who would like to understand more about music and its different elements will enjoy this subject.